-While Europe’s hotspots buzz with summer crowds, we know that the real magic lies in its hidden corners.
+While Europe's hotspots buzz with summer crowds, our Travel Specialists know that the real magic often lies in its hidden corners.
+These are the destinations our team has explored and continues to recommend to travellers looking for something a little different.

-If you crave something different this year, step off the beaten path and into the extraordinary - where the rugged beauty of the Faroe Islands, the untamed spirit of the Balkans’ remote villages, or the otherworldly volcanic shores of the Azores await.
+If you crave something beyond the usual this year, step off the beaten path and into the extraordinary - where the rugged beauty of the Faroe Islands, the untamed spirit of the Balkans' remote villages and the otherworldly volcanic shores of the Azores await.

-These quieter spots provide a welcome retreat far from bustling tourist hubs.
-If you’re looking for summer holidays in Europe that go beyond the expected, our hand-picked, off-the-beaten-track destinations promise something truly memorable.
+These quieter destinations offer a welcome escape from the busiest tourist hotspots, with authentic experiences and spectacular landscapes that have left a lasting impression on our team.
+If you're looking for unusual summer holidays in Europe that go beyond the expected, our recommended off-the-beaten-track destinations promise something truly memorable.

 So, this summer, why follow the crowds when you can forge your own adventure?
-Get started with these top unusual European summer holiday destinations.
+Discover the unusual European summer holiday destinations our specialists return to time and time again.

 Escape the crowds and discover unique places to visit in Europe this summer.
 Sail through Norway’s fjords on a Havila cruise, explore the volcanic beauty of the Iceland, or unwind on Albania’s stunning beaches along the Adriatic Sea.